Privacy

 Advertising and direct marketing preferences and responses Your interactions with offers and competitions, including any requests to stop receiving marketing communications.
 This information may be collected through cookies or similar technologies.
 For more information, please see our Cookie Policy here.

-4. How we use your data?
+How we use your data?

-We use your Data in the following ways, and for the following reasons:
+We use your data in the following ways, and for the following reasons:

 What we use your Data for The basis on which we can use your Data

 To register you as a new user on the Site.
-We need to Process this information to meet our contractual obligations.
+We need to process this information to meet our contractual obligations.

 To allow you to use our services (including managing your payments).
-We need to Process this information to meet our contractual obligations and to comply with our legal and regulatory obligations.
+We need to process this information to meet our contractual obligations and to comply with our legal and regulatory obligations.

 To receive feedback from you on our products and services.
-We need to Process this Data to meet our contractual obligations and it is in our legitimate business interests to understand how we can improve our products and services.
+We need to process this data to meet our contractual obligations and it is in our legitimate business interests to understand how we can improve our products and services.
 You do not have to provide us with this information.

 To run our promotional events such as competitions and offers which may be of interest to you.